-Procedure Uptake Assay using H
+Procedure Uptake Assay using 14 C

 Department

 Location

 SOP Prepared By:

 Section 1: Purpose

 Uptake assays are a tool to measure the incorporation of a specific molecule.
 In principle, a radioactively tagged molecule is fed to a culture of growing cells or organisms and allowed to incubate, allowing the cells to take up the molecule.
 After a period of time, the cells are lysed and purified so the amount of radioactivity can be measured.
 This can provide useful information into the processing mechanisms of the particular cell or organism in question.

 This assay has numerous uses for studying different molecules that are tagged with different isotopes.
-H can be used to study the uptake of key molecules in cells or microorganisms.
-At the University, labs are using a radioactive hypoxanthine, a precursor for DNA synthesis, to see if and how certain drugs interfere with the synthesis of DNA .
-H can also be a label for a form of glucose to determine the effect of certain molecules, like insulin, on glucose uptake .
+14C can be used to study the uptake of key molecules in cells or microorganisms.
+At the University, current study involves using 14C-glucose to understand the complex pathway de novo lipogenesis in adipocytes (fat cells)1.

 Section 2: Personal Protective Equipment and Survey Equipment

+PPE:

+- Lab coat

+- Nitrile Gloves

+- Heat resistant gloves

+- Safety Glasses (recommended, but not required)

+- Closed-toe shoes

+Other Equipment:

-PPE: Lab coat Nitrile Gloves Heat resistant gloves Safety Glasses Closed-toe shoes Survey Equipment: Scintillation counter for swipe tests
+Scintillation counter for swipe tests

 Section 3: Radioactive Material

+14C

-H Common forms used in the labs: H-hypoxanthine, H-2 deoxy-D-glucose (Note: they are used separately for different research) Supplier: PerkinElmer Starting Activity: 50 uCi/mL (hypoxanthine), 1 mCi/mL (glucose) Typical use quantities:1.5 mL for 96-well plate (hypoxanthine), 50 uL per well (glucose) Activity used per experiment: RAM handling time: Frequency of experiment:
+Current forms used in labs: 14C-glucose, 14C- palmatite2 Supplier: PerkinElmer Starting Activity: 1 uCi/mL or less Typical use quantities: variable, around 50 uL per well for 14C-glucose

+Activity used per experiment:

+RAM handling time:

+Frequency of experiment: